benjycui/bisheng/README.md

 ### CLI

-We can install `bisheng` as a cli command and explore what it can do by `bisheng -g`.
+We can install `bisheng` as a cli command and explore what it can do by `bisheng -h`.
 However, the recommanded way to use `bisheng` is that install it as `devDependencies`.

 ```bash
 $ npm install -g bisheng